On contraction coefficients, partial orders and approximation of capacities for quantum channels: Characterizations of strong data processing

 Picking $X=\sigma^{-\frac{1}{2}}\rho\sigma^{-\frac{1}{2}}$ and taking the logarithm yields the claim for $n=1$.
 The claim for other $n>1$ follows from noting that the condition in Eq.~\eqref{equ:contractionrenyi2} tensorizes.
 Indeed, note that for $\cN^{\otimes n}$ and $\cM^{\otimes n}$ we have:

 The last equality follows from the fact that the $2\to2$ norm just corresponds to the operator norm of the map, which is multiplicative. \end{proof} Note that the condition in Eq.~\eqref{equ:contractionrenyi2} is equivalent to the operator norm of $\Gamma_{\cM(\sigma)}^{-\frac{1}{2}}\circ \cM\circ \cN^{-1}\circ\Gamma_{\cN(\sigma)}^{\frac{1}{2}}$ being bounded by $C$.
 In particular, this means that it can be verified efficiently given the channels and a target state $\sigma$.
-Thus, we have identified a condition that can be verified efficiently and tensorizes.
+Thus, we have identified a condition that implies a strong data processing inequality with the feature that it can both be verified efficiently and tensorizes.

 This statement can also be used to obtain contraction coefficients that tensorize: \begin{corollary} For some $p>0$ let $\cN_p$ be the channel $\cN_p(\rho)=p\rho+(1-p)\sigma$ and suppose that

 Then for all states $\rho$